HND in Health and Social Care Practice (Leadership and Management)

 - Decision-making

-- Preparing for exams, and
+- Preparing for exams

-- Using digital technology.
+- Using digital technology

 Course Contents